rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Initialization and Startup

-Caller is expected to have complete control over the lifecycle of Closedcaption `HAL` (from open to close).
+Caller is expected to have complete control over the lifecycle of Closedcaption `HAL` (from start to stop).

 ### Threading Model